Henry Cohen (rabbi): Early life, education and career

 Henry Cohen was born in 1863 to David and Josephine C. Cohen, a Jewish family in London, England.
+He was a brother of Maurice Abraham Cohen.
 He was educated in local schools, worked with the Board of Guardians, a Jewish relief agency, and studied at Jews' College.
 Before graduating, in 1880 he traveled to Cape Town Colony, South Africa, where he worked as an interpreter for the British government.
 In 1883 he returned to England, completing his studies and being ordained a rabbi in 1884.

 He migrated to Kingston, Jamaica for his first assignment, where there was a sizable Sephardic Jewish community.
 It dated from the colonial period.

 In 1885 Cohen was called by the Jewish community of Woodville, Mississippi and immigrated to the United States.
 He also taught at a female seminary in the town.
 In 1888 he moved to the larger city of Galveston, Texas, where he later became naturalized as a United States citizen.